 So back down to Kamikochi we go!
 We left Karasawa Hyutte at around 9:10AM.
 The path back down was faster, but descending is never easier for me.
 By this time there are more foot traffic.
 More people trying to go up at this hour because they either started early from Kamikochi or they just started later than us from Yokoo Sanso.
 If you’re planning to do this trek, definitely go early since it’s a popular trek!

 While descending, we also came across the four older Japanese women group we had breakfast with.
 By the way, I am never going to underestimate Japanese elderly people anymore.
-Initially we thought we can beat the estimated hike time because the majority of the hikers on this route seems to be in their 60-70s, but we were SO wrong.
+Initially, we thought we could beat the estimated hike time because the majority of the hikers on this route seem to be in their 60s or 70s, but we were SO wrong.
 They are just as fit as me, if not fitter!

 When we finally reached Hontani Bridge again, I could not be happier.
 Because I knew that beyond this bridge, what awaits is the flat, boring, drama-free trail.
 Just what I needed!